 Following is a description of the valuation techniques used for assets measured at fair value on a recurring basis.
-There have been no changes to the techniques used during the years ended June 30, 2021 and 2020.
-There were no Level 2 and Level 3 inputs for any assets held by the Organization at June 30, 2021 and 2020.
+There have been no changes to the techniques used during the years ended June 30, 2022 and 2021.
+There were no Level 2 and Level 3 inputs for any assets held by the Organization at June 30, 2022 and 2021.

-- Mutual funds: valued at the daily closing price as reported by the fund on the last trading day of the fiscal year - Exchange-traded fund: valued at the closing quoted price in an active market.
+- Mutual funds: valued at the NAV of shares on the last trading day of the fiscal year. - Exchange-traded fund: valued at the closing quoted price in an active market.